keploy/docs/versioned_docs/version-2.0.0/running-keploy/configuration-file.md

 - **`path`**: Specifies the path for which the test should be recorded.
 It defines the URL path of the API endpoint.

-- **`urlMethods`**: Specifies the HTTP methods for which the test should be recorded.
+- **`url-methods`**: Specifies the HTTP methods for which the test should be recorded.
 It allows you to focus on specific HTTP methods like GET, POST, etc.

 - **`headers`**: Specifies headers and their values for which the test should be recorded.
 It enables you to filter tests based on specific headers.